European Green Deal: Building a sustainable future for Europe"

 Implementing energy transition

-Achieving GHG reduction targets necessitates both increased energy efficiency and a higher share of renewable energies.
-The Green Deal aims for 42.5% of renewable energy in Europe's energy mix by 2030 (compared to around 22% today) and a 36% to 39% reduction in energy consumption.
-The European Union focuses on diversifying its energy mix by promoting clean energy sources.
+GHG reduction targets can only be achieved through increased energy efficiency and a greater reliance on renewable energy.
+Driven by the RED III directive, the Green Deal now sets a target of 42.5% renewable energy in the European mix by 2030 (compared to approximately 24.6% today), while striving for an indicative ambition of 45%.
+In parallel, the EU is targeting a 36% to 39% reduction in final energy consumption.
+The European Union is thus banking on an accelerated diversification of its energy mix by promoting clean and decarbonized energy sources.

 Rethinking buildings